After you connect to your account via SSH, you might need these commands for:

 rm file_name

-rm -r deletes folders, their subfolders, and their content
+– deletes folders, their subfolders, and their content

-grep - find a specific text inside files.
+grep – find a specific text inside files:

 grep -inrl 'text'

-find - find files with a specific name.
+find – find files with a specific name:

 find . -type f -name 'name*.php'

-Create an archive
+Create an Archive

 Create an archive of specific files:

-ZIP: zip archive-name.zip filename1.php filename2.php filename3.php
+ZIP: zip new-archive-name.zip filename1.php filename2.php filename3.php

-TAR: tar -cvf archive.tar filename1.php filename2.php filename3.php
+TAR: tar -cvf new-archive-name.tar filename1.php filename2.php filename3.php

-TAR.GZ: tar -zcf NewArchive.tar.gz filename1.php filename2.php filename3.php
+TAR.GZ: tar -zcf new-archive-name.tar.gz filename1.php filename2.php filename3.php

 Create an archive of the whole folder: